Next stop: Mexico City! Your plane is booked and your bag is packed… or, not quite.

 Don’t stress, if you forget ANYTHING you can find it just fine in Mexico City.
 Mexico’s capital is modern, and with lots of American stores (even Walmart, if thats your thing).

-Even if you’re an obsessive perfectionist packer (like me, no shame), have no fears – I’ve got you covered in this Ultimate Mexico City packing list!
+Whether you’re an obsessive perfectionist packer (like me, no shame) or a last-minukte scrambler, have no fears – I’ve got you covered in this Ultimate Mexico City packing list!

 First: What to Pack for Mexico City